plluczak/hello-world/README.md

-# hello-world
-Getting started with GitHub.
+README for getting started with GitHub guide.